 Improving Health through Policy Change

-Tobacco Free Michigan (smoke-free policy)
+Tobacco Free Michigan (smoke and vape-free policy)

 The Prevention Institute helps communities, governments, and foundations design effective prevention strategies.
 Its focus areas include:

 - Reforming our health system

 - Improving environments for health and health equity

 Built Environment Policy

 At BEDHD, we work to promote community health through a variety of means.
 One of these methods includes targeted, evidence-based and community-informed health campaigns with which we work to disseminate evidence-based information regarding health topic areas to those who live, work and play in our communities.
 These are typically launched via traditional and digital media platforms.
 This can include, but is certainly not limited to: press releases, social media messaging as well as larger media campaigns such as billboards and videos.

 Technical assistance (TA), also commonly referred to as “consulting,” is the process of providing targeted support to an organization with a development need or problem.
 TA can be delivered in many different ways, such as one-on-one consultation or small-group facilitation.
 It can also effectively increase the capacity—the ability of community members to make a difference over time and across different issues—of a community or organization.

 At BEDHD, we learn and practice a variety of techniques and methods to help educate, organize, and motivate communities and to analyze and evaluate policies.
 Because community support and engagement is a necessary part of building community capacity to address health, we have a vested interest in aiding our communities in moving toward this goal.
 Our experience and expertise can help us to help you move toward a healthier community.

 Examples of situations where a government body or community group might want to request TA or community consulting include the following: